A smartphone with LinkedIn's logo

 For example,

-• Freelance Email Copywriter | Getting Your Audience to Click and Convert | Have Driven $x for Clients in 2022
+• Freelance Email Copywriter | Getting Your Audience to Click and Convert | Have Driven $x for Clients in 2024

 5. Carefully craft and polish your “About” section

-You need a well-written about section that shows off your skills (writing and non-writing) and tells the client:
+You also need a well-written about section that shows off your skills (writing and non-writing) and tells the client:

 • Your area of expertise